 Through its heritage company Amoco, BP built what was then Chicago’s tallest skyscraper in the 1970s, and today it has downtown offices in the famous Chicago Mercantile Exchange building.

-Every day, for example, BP’s Chicago-based U.S. Pipelines and Logistics business manages more than 3,200 miles of pipelines carrying 1.1 million barrels of crude oil, natural gas liquids and refined products.
+Every day, for example, BP’s Chicago-based U.S. Pipelines and Logistics business (USPL) manages more than 3,200 miles of pipelines carrying 1.1 million barrels of crude oil, natural gas liquids and refined products.
+In 2017, USPL formed a new master limited partnership — BP Midstream Partners LP (BPMP) — and completed the first initial public offering in BP history.

 About 30 miles west of downtown Chicago, BP’s campus in Naperville, Illinois, functions as the North American technology hub for its fuels and petrochemicals businesses.
 Scientists and engineers in Naperville test innovative ideas and share the results with BP facilities worldwide.

-All told, the company supports nearly 18,000 jobs across the Chicagoland and northwest Indiana metropolitan area.
+All told, BP supports more than 17,300 jobs across the Chicagoland and northwest Indiana metropolitan area.

-In 2015, for example, BP served as presenting sponsor of the inaugural Chicago Architecture Biennial, to which it contributed $2.5 million.
-The three-month exhibition featured projects designed by many of the world’s leading architects.
+In addition, it has donated more than $40 million to Chicago-area community programs since 2006 alone.
+For example, BP served as presenting sponsor of the inaugural Chicago Architecture Biennial in 2015 and 2016, to which it contributed $2.5 million, and then served as founding sponsor of the second Biennial in 2017 and 2018, to which it contributed $1 million.
+Each exhibition featured projects designed by many of the world’s leading architects.

 * Vendor figures for the year ended December 31, 2015.
 BP jobs figures as of June 30, 2017.